rankun203/rankun203.github.com/source/_posts/2024-03-17-explain_ask_proofread.md

 ## Change logs

+- 06/04/2024: added more sophisticated GPT-4 for tasks, streaming output
 - 18/03/2024: added logging, storing all requests and responses, system prompts, into an HTML file, stored in iCloud Shortcuts folder
 - 17/03/2024: initial version